Questions to Ask Interviewer in Investment Banking Interviews

 - “Given my past experiences, which areas would you recommend that I spend more time on improving upon?”

 Types of Questions to Avoid Asking – Common Mistakes (“Red Flags”)

 Understanding the questions NOT to ask is just as important as knowing the right types of question to ask.

 To start, avoid any generic, non-personal questions such as “What qualities do you look for in a potential hire?”, as the answer is likely to be very bland, causing it to be difficult to ask follow-up questions and initiate an ongoing conversation.

 You should also avoid asking the interviewer questions about the role that could either be easily Googled or was listed in the internship/job posting, such as “How many hours am I expected to work?”

-Asking such questions may indicate that the candidate performed inadequate research on the firm and the role.
+Asking those sorts of questions indicates the candidate performed inadequate research on the firm and the role.

-Instead, view this as an opportunity to have an informal chat with the person sitting across from you and to learn more about who they are on a more personal level.
+Instead, view the interview question as an opportunity to have an informal chat with the person sitting across from you and learn more about who they are on a more personal level.

-The final piece of advice we will provide is to make sure to ask thoughtful follow-up questions for each question that demonstrates that you actually paid attention to the interviewer.
+Our final piece of advice is to make sure to ask thoughtful follow-up questions to demonstrate that you actually paid attention to the interviewer’s answers.

 In summary, the strategy behind each question should be to show: